Jimbly/LD43-slime-laboratory/README.md

 * High scores
 * Would be useful to see current stats of all potions (and pets) - roll over something and they all show up?
 Always there?
 Hold shift?
 * Really need to show (floaters?) what happens when brewing

+Polish
 * New button and panel graphics
-* Allow selecting pet first, then food, show same tooltip

-Polish
 * Font styling
-* Animate pipes rotating
 * Tutorial or more instruction - Help button with flow-chart?
 * Sounds / Music
   * Sacrifice squish